-Whether you want to cruise along at a leisurely pace or take on an exhilarating cross country ride, Mt Stirling can accommodate all ages and capabilities.
+Whether you want to cruise along at a leisurely pace or take on an exhilarating cross country ride, Mt Stirling offers a range of riding experiences.

-Mt Buller and Mt Stirling Resorts are home to a comprehensive network of cross-country mountain bike trails, which are free to use (during the non-winter period only) and range from easy to advanced.
+Mt Buller and Mt Stirling Resorts are home to a comprehensive network of cross-country mountain bike trails, which are free to use (during green season December - April) and range from easy to advanced.
 Mt Stirling boasts the acclaimed Stonefly mountain bike trail, as well as the resort's newest and most spectacular trail (and arguably the country's best), the Australian Alpine Epic.

 The vast network of cross-country trails have been designed and built by renowned trail designer Glen Jacobs and his team from World Trail.
 The trails are designed to be low maintenance, sustainable and blend seamlessly with the alpine environment.
 Mt Buller and Mt Stirling's cross-country trails are free to use and are suitable for conventional mountain bikes.
 They range in altitude from 600 metres to 1805 metres, and include a variety of technical features and obstacles.